layters/testshop/README.md

 ## License
-This project is licensed under the [GNU General Public License v3.0 (GPLv3)](LICENSE)
+This project is licensed under the [GNU General Public License v3.0](LICENSE)

 ## Donations
-~~Donate if you like, to any of the addresses below.
-Received payments will be used to reward developers for completing bounties and will also be used to keep the `neroshop.org` domain up and running.~~
+Donate if you like, to any of the addresses below.
+Received payments will be used to reward developers for completing bounties and will also be used to keep the `neroshop.org` domain up and running.

 **Monero (XMR):**
 ```